wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Removed border color option to avoid conflicts with other plugins using fancybox

 = 1.0.8 =
 * Changed way that background color and text color are applied to avoid conflicts with other plugins using fancybox